Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Here is my Google map from my GPS files, with accommodations available, places to eat and grocery stores.
 Zoom, pinch move around the map - it is interactive!

 When you look at the elevation profile below, there is some climbing on day thirteen, in fact, three distinct ones, and in the heat of the day it can certainly feel strenuous.
-In actuality the elevation gains are at most about 125 meters (400 feet), and fortunately not too prolonged.
+In actuality the elevation gains are at most about 125 meters (400 feet) each, and fortunately not too prolonged.

 Photo-Rich Travelogue of Day Thirteen on the Camino Portugués